urbit/urbit.org-reloaded/app/docs/grants/example-in-progress.md

 ---
-title: Put the Files In the Computer
+title: Ex:Put the Files In the Computer
 subtitle: Pull RSS/Atom media into the namespace.
 reward: 3
 champions: